Kentaro Sakaguchi

 Kentaro Sakaguchi (坂口 健太郎, Sakaguchi Kentarō) is a Japanese actor and model.
 He debuted as a model in Men's Non-no magazine in 2010, and as an actor under Tristone Entertainment in 2014.
-He has since starred in television series Tokyo Tarareba Musume (2017) and Signal (2018), as well as films The 100th Love with You (2017) and Color Me True (2018).
+He first gained recognition for starring in the television series Signal (2018) and its 2021 film Signal the Movie.
+Sakaguchi attained further prominence for the films The Last 10 Years (2022) and Side by Side (2023), as well as dramas What Comes After Love (2024) and Beyond Goodbye (2024).

+Early life

+Sakaguchi was born on July 11, 1991 in Tokyo, Japan.
+His family consists of his mother and sister.
+He stated in an interview that the death of his father caused him to be closer to his mother.

 Career

 Modelling

 Sakaguchi debuted as a model in 2010, and has since appeared in cover stories and pictorials for several magazines including Men's Non-no for which he was an exclusive model for 7 years.
 He has also participated in fashion shows like GirlsAward 2014 Spring/Summer and GirlsAward 2015 Spring/Summer.

-He has been called the quintessential "shio-gao," literally salt-face, which is described as a fair-skinned male with good-looking face, defined Adam's apple and collarbones, as well eyes that turn into lines when smiling.
+He has been called the quintessential "shio-gao," literally salt-face, which is described as a fair-skinned male with a good-looking face, defined Adam's apple and collarbones, as well as eyes that turn into lines when smiling.

 Acting

 In 2014, Sakaguchi made his film debut as Shun in Shanti Days 365 Days, Happy Breath.
 In 2015, he made his television debut as Ichikawa Manabu for the Nippon TV drama Yokokuhan: The Pain.
 In August 2015, he appeared in the music video for "Yozora", a single by Miwa.
-In September that year, he gained popularity after appearing in the film adaptation of the manga Heroine Shikkaku and was featured in a variety of advertisements for L'air de Savon, Onitsuka Tiger, and niko and....
+In September that year, he gained popularity after appearing in the film adaptation of the manga No Longer Heroine and was featured in a variety of advertisements for L'air de Savon, Onitsuka Tiger, and niko and....
 In 2017, he played his first leading role in the film The 100th Love with You.